cyscale/cyscale.com/src/markdown/blog/data-breach.md

 ---
 templateKey: blog-post
-seoTitle: ""
-title: How the largest Romanian real estate portal could have prevented a
-    massive cloud data breach
+title: How the largest Romanian real estate portal could have prevented a massive cloud data breach
 authors: Ovidiu Cical
 permalink: realestate-data-breach
 categories:
     - News
 date: 2021-02-09T06:08:46.468Z
-seoDescription: ""
-description: The adoption of public cloud providers can bring many advantages to
-    a business, but at the same time, cybersecurity threats can appear because of this usage.
+description: The adoption of public cloud providers can bring many advantages to a business, but at the same time, cybersecurity threats can appear because of this usage.
 featuredpost: true
-featuredimage: /img/data-breach.jpeg
+featuredimage: /img/data-breach.jpg
 tags:
     - data breach prevention
     - CSPM